Retirement Guide

 You may continue your MMSD health insurance when you retire or you can end it at retirement (and reenroll at a later date if you experience a qualifying life event).
 MMSD’s retiree health insurance coverage can continue for you and any covered family members Some retirees cancel their MMSD coverage when retiring and enroll in a spouse’s insurance coverage until that coverage ends (this is allowable as a “Qualifying Life Event”).

-Health insurance can continue for covered members through Dean or Group Health Cooperative.
+Health insurance can continue for covered members through Dean or Quartz.
 You may elect to enroll in the HMO, POS or PPO (for those who live outside of Southern Wisconsin) plan.
 The plan you elect will continue for the calendar year in which you retire and you may switch to another plan during Open Enrollment (October-November).

-The Dean and Group Health Cooperative HMO, POS and PPO insurance premiums increase annually on July 1.
+The Dean and Quartz HMO, POS and PPO insurance premiums increase annually on July 1.
 Medicare Supplement insurance premiums increase annually on January 1.
 As a retiree, you will be notified by MMSD when the premium increases occur, as long as MMSD is paying for your retiree insurance coverage.
-If you are paying the premiums directly to Dean, Group Health Cooperative or WPS, they will notify you of premium increases.
+If you are paying the premiums directly to Dean, Group Health Cooperative, Quartz or WPS, they will notify you of premium increases.

 Medicare